Roasted Tomato Topped Salmon paired with a chickpea and rice pilaf - such a delicious dish and combination of flavours.

 This is a perfect summer dish, beautiful colours and really fresh in taste.
 My favourite dish to make with salmon.

-Salmon and Tomatoes with Rice Pilaf
+Roasted Tomato Topped Salmon with Chickpea Rice Pilaf

 For the pilaf: